-Marketers want to know how to bring about more structure, planning and strategy to digital marketing campaigns and work best with a marketing agency like us, so they can benefit from our learnings and the wide range of campaigns that we run.
+Marketers want to know how to bring about more structure, planning and strategy to digital marketing campaigns and work best with a digital marketing strategy agency like us, so they can benefit from our learnings and the wide range of campaigns that we run.

 In 2019, Rocket co-founder David Lawrence and I crystallised our process, approach, and advice in Smarter Marketer, that went on to be an #1 Amazon Best Seller within 3 hours of launching the book.
 I think the reason why the book went on to be so successful is that it answered the pressing questions marketers were asking every day.